SilentHealer584/Data-Transfer_Torrent/README.md

 4. The client decrypts the message.

-There are some flaws in the way the key is communicated (unencrypted and cut) which can be fixed.
-Don't use this for any serious communication purposes.
+There are some flaws in the way the keys are structured (as arrays).
-This is more of a demo.